 10. Wine in Cappadocia

-Due to the volcanic turf, this region is a large grape producer with a long winemaking history.
+Due to the volcanic tuff, this region is a large grape producer with a long winemaking history.
 This tradition makes Cappadocia a favorite destination for wine lovers.
 Notable wineries in the area include Kocabag, Turasan, Kapadokya, and Senol, and each of these produces a variety of wine types.
 The region is the source of popular red wine brands and white wine that visitors can sample in the many wine tasting shops.

-Come and Learn More Facts for Yourself
+Come and Learn More Facts About Cappadocia for Yourself